 The water filter market in China

 More and more Chinese people are concerned about their health and decide to purchase advanced technology home water purifiers.
-PIM estimated that there would be 40 million units sold and half of Chinese families will use a water purifier by 2020.
+PIM estimated that there would be 40 million units sold and half of the Chinese families will use a water purifier by 2020.
 This would result in a total market average revenue (Replacement filters + water purifier) of US$28 billion.

 The report titled “China Water Purifiers Market Forecast & Opportunities, 2020” published by TechSCi Research stated that the water purifier market to grow by 25% (CAGR) between 2015 and 2020.
 The biggest geographical markets in China are East China, South Central, North and then other regions.

-The main players in the market are Qin Yuan, Angel and Midea (14% of market share in 2012), Litree and Qlife.
+The main players in the market are Qin Yuan, Angel and Midea (14% of the market share in 2012), Litree and Qlife.